Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Experiments

 \subsection{Extending MPDiffuser to Visual Domains}

-To assess whether our framework can be extended to high-dimensional visual inputs, we conduct a preliminary proof-of-concept experiment.
-Specifically, we consider the Pendulum environment with image observations.
-We first train a SAC agent for 100k transitions and use its replay buffer as the available offline dataset.
-Each observation consists of a centered, grayscale image of the pendulum, cropped to focus on the rod, resized to $64\times64$, and stacked over the last four frames to provide temporal context.
+To assess scalability to high-dimensional visual inputs, we conduct a preliminary proof-of-concept experiment on the Pendulum environment with image observations.
+We train a SAC agent for 100k transitions and use its replay buffer as the offline dataset.
+As observations we use centered grayscale images of the pendulum resized to $64\times64$, and stacked over four frames for temporal context.

 We train a residual convolutional autoencoder to obtain a compact latent representation of these stacked frames with latent dimension 32.
 In addition to the standard reconstruction loss, we introduce a latent-space dynamics loss by training an auxiliary dynamics predictor that maps the current latent and action to the next latent.
 This encourages the learned representation to better reflect the system’s underlying dynamics.
 After training the autoencoder, we apply our MPDiffuser framework in this latent space and compare its performance against Decision Diffuser, Planner-only, and Diffuser baselines.
-As summarized in Table~\ref{tab:pendulum-img}, our approach achieves higher average returns, demonstrating that MPDiffuser can scale to visual domains and show superior performance even when operating on a learned latent space. }
+As summarized in Table~\ref{tab:pendulum-img}, our approach achieves higher average returns, demonstrating that MPDiffuser can scale to visual domains and show superior performance even when operating on a learned latent space.